microtrain/bootcamp/12-MongoDB/01-MongoDB.md

 # Working with MongoDB

-MongoDB is a distributed noSQL noSchema document database designed for scalability, high availability, and high performance.
+MongoDB is a distributed NoSQL NoSchema document database designed for scalability, high availability, and high performance.

 ## Install MongoDB

 [Install MongoDB on Ubuntu 16.04](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

-By default the Ubuntu package manager does not know about the MongoDB repository so you'll need to add it to your system.
-First add MongoDB's private key to the package manager.
+By default, the Ubuntu package manager does not know about the MongoDB repository so you'll need to add it to your system.
+First, add MongoDB's private key to the package manager.
 Then, update the repository list.
 Finally, reload the package database.

 ```sh
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 2930ADAE8CAF5059EE73BB4B58712A2291FA4AD5